Mumbzi96/Express-Starter/README.md

 # Run the project

+First things first, go to the project and add a config.env file in the config folder.
+This will also need to be filled with necessary data.
+The reason behind this is that config file is different for machines.
+For the current situation, all you need is to add a port like 3000 or 7777 or whatver.

 Two scripts are already added to run in the terminal:

 - `npm run start` which runs the project using `node index`